zhaoyangchen0813/PUBG-Finish-Placement-Prediction/model-conclusion.md

 Select features that have importance greater than 0.005

 ## Second Random Forest Model

-Only use the selected feature to train the model.
+Only use the selected features to train the model.

 Result: MAE train is 0.033445120284611204, MAE test is 0.0565149285124814

 Compare to the first model, the MAE decreases on the training set, but increases on the test set

 ## Recommendations

 The size of the dataset is relatively large which caused some difficulties tuning the parameters of the model.
 Increasing the parameter “n_estimators” could improve the performance of the model.
 Also, applying cross validation and grid search to the model to tune other parameters could also improve the model, but could also cost huge amount of running time.
 Separating the solo mode data from the original dataset, and studying it individually could make a big difference.
 Overall, EDA and feature engineering are the two most important stages of the project.
 Tuning the parameters requires huge amount of time which is not very recommended.

 ## Conclusion